 Psychology: go to following elective courses at the Psychology department.

 Bachelor's programme in Communication Science: The Course Catalogue lists which courses at the College of Communication can be taken as an elective course.
 Use the terms ‘open UvA college’ and ‘College Communicatiewetenschap’ to filter results.
-Furthermore you should submit a request to the Examinations Board to ask permission.
+How to apply for an elective course can be read on this page.

 Master's programme in Communication Science: You can only follow an elective course at the Graduate School of Communication if you meet the entry requirements and if there are still places available in the course.
 Please have a look at the Course Catalogue for the entry requirements.
 For more information, please get in touch with studyadviser-cs@uva.nl.